benbahrenburg/benCoding.Map/documentation/index.md

 <h2>Setup</h2>

 * Download the latest release from the [dist folder](https://github.com/benbahrenburg/benCoding.Map/tree/master/dist) or you can build it yourself
-* Install the bencoding.basicGeo module.
+* Install the bencoding.map module.
 If you need help here is a "How To" [guide](https://wiki.appcelerator.org/display/guides/Configuring+Apps+to+Use+Modules).
 * You can now use the module via the commonJS require method, example shown below.

 <pre><code>